JARVIS-MoCap/JARVIS-AnnotationTool/README.md

      sudo dpkg -r AnnotationTool

 ## MacOS
-Make sure you have all the necessary build tools (like cmake) installed.
+- Initialize the Xcode tools by running the following command in the terminal:

+      xcode-select --install

+- Install cmake (either using Homebrew or by downloading it from [here](https://cmake.org/download/)

-### Cloning the repository
+#### Cloning the repository
 Next clone our repository with

      git clone --recursive https://github.com/JARVIS-MoCap/JARVIS-AnnotationTool.git

+Change to the repositories main directory

+     cd JARVIS-AnnotationTool

+#### Building and installing
+Build Qt and OpenCV using the provided setup script by runnning

+     sh setup.sh

-Go into the repository and create a build directory
+Create and enter a build directory

-    cd JARVIS-AnnotationTool && mkdir build && cd build
+    mkdir build && cd build

-### Building and installing
-Run cmake (replace XX04 by either 2004 or 1804) depending on your Ubuntu Version.

-    cmake ..

-Run make to build the tool (replace x by the number of available cores on your CPU)
+Run cmake to configure and build the AnnotationTool

-     make -jx
+	cmake .. && cmake --build . --parallel 8

 ## Windows